Overview

 Step 5: Account for Variables That Change Real-World Cost

 The baseline calculation assumes constant mileage throughout the trip, which real driving rarely delivers.
-Four factors commonly shift the actual fuel consumed:
+A few factors commonly shift the actual fuel consumed.

-- Combined effects compound.
-A fully loaded SUV with a roof box, AC running, in city traffic, can see mileage drop 25-30% below its rated figure — turning a ₹1,875 estimate into ₹2,400 or more.
+These effects stack too.
+A fully loaded SUV with a roof box, AC running, in city traffic, can see mileage drop 25-30% below its rated figure, turning a ₹1,875 estimate into ₹2,400 or more.

-Use the Mileage Calculator to track your vehicle's actual mileage over several real trips rather than relying on a single manufacturer figure — this captures your specific combination of driving style, route type, and typical load.
+Use the Mileage Calculator to track your vehicle's actual mileage over several real trips rather than relying on a single manufacturer figure.
+That captures your specific combination of driving style, route type, and typical load.

 Common Mistakes to Avoid

 Using manufacturer-claimed mileage instead of real-world tracked mileage.
 Brochure figures come from standardized test cycles that rarely match everyday driving conditions.
-Real-world mileage is commonly 10-20% lower, which means a fuel budget calculated from the claimed figure will consistently underestimate actual cost.
+Real-world mileage commonly runs 10-20% lower, so a fuel budget built from the claimed figure will consistently underestimate actual cost.

 Forgetting return-trip distance.
 A surprisingly common error is calculating fuel cost for a one-way distance when the actual trip is a round trip.
-Always confirm whether the distance figure you're using from a map app already includes the return leg, or double it explicitly if it doesn't.
+Confirm whether the distance figure from a map app already includes the return leg, or double it explicitly if it doesn't.

 Formula & Methodology